Jaffe-/NESizer2/README.md

 ### Changelog

+**25/08/14**: Changed a lot of things in the user interface: Entering pattern notes now also includes a length setting, and octave setting.
+The upper 16 buttons are converted to "keyboard keys" when waiting for a note.
+The note is played on the corresponding channel whenever a new setting is made.
+Patterns are now storable in memory as well.
+While a pattern is playing the user can switch to patch programming mode and change parameters live.

 **22/08/14**: Fixed clock circuit.
 It turned out to be inadequate for an older 2A03 IC I got off eBay.
 It now inverts the oscillator output twice, and there's also been added a 1M resistor in parallel with the crystal.

 **20/08/14**: Much of the front panel functionality has been implemented.
 Patch memory saving/loading as well.
 SRAM battery backup added.
 A CR2032 3V battery powers the SRAMs when main power is off.